How to Get Married in Australia as a Foreigner

 • Final divorce, dissolution and nullity decrees as well as death certificates in respect of all previous marriages and civil partnerships.

-All of the above documents that are not in English need to be translated by a certified translator or a certified translation service in Australia.
+All of the above documents that are not in English need to be translated by a certified translator or a certified translation services in Australia.
 Translayte is a language service provider that provides you with highly skilled English-certified translators who work to accurately convey the message of your documents.
 You can get English translations to or from a large variety of languages like French to English translations, Spanish to English translations, German to English translations, and vice versa.
 Moreover, your foreign documents must be legalised or bear an apostille stamp from the country of issuance to be valid in Australia.

 How to get married in Australia